amomen9/amomen9/README.md

 - 👋 Hi, I’m @amomen9
 - 👀 I’m interested in anything interesting!!!
-No, seriously, databases' administration and their scripting languages including SQL Server T-SQL, PL/pgSQL, Linux Bash Scripts, C/C++, and Python for now.
+No, seriously, databases' administration and their scripting languages including SQL Server
+ T-SQL, PL/pgSQL, C/C++, Python - Linux, Linux services, containers and their orchestration (Docker, Docker Swarm, Kubernetes), etc. for now.
 - 🌱 I’m currently learning SQL Server, PostgreSQL, MariaDB
 - 💞️ I’m looking to collaborate on everything I know.
 - 📫 How to reach me.
 Reach me at the contact details below